Aioros/console-streaming-server/README.md

 ### How do I use this on Linux/macOS?

 Yeah, I know, not the most Frequently Asked Question.
-I am not knowledgeable enough to know exactly how to package a generic release for Linux or macOS.
-What I do know, is that the build chain should work, for both, since I am able to build the project on macOS Monterey and on Ubuntu 22.04.
+I do not have packages ready for Linux distributions or macOS yet, but the build chain should work for both, since I am able to build the project on macOS Monterey and on Ubuntu 22.04.
 You should be able to do the same by running `npm install` and `npm run build`.
 The project uses Qt 6, so your mileage may vary on the libraries that you might need to install.
 For me, on Ubuntu, it was `libgl1-mesa-glx`, `libopeng10`, `libegl1`.

-But also, if building it is too much of a headache, you can still run the application normally in Node.
+But also, if building it is too much of a headache, you can still run the application normally in Node.js.
 You probably know the drill: make sure you installed Node.js on your system, clone the repository, `npm install`, `npm start`, and you should be up and running.

 # License